-Instructors are required to submit to the Associate Registrar the final course grades for each course no later than two weeks after the last class of the course.
-Students will receive a grade three weeks following the end of a course.
+Instructors are required to submit final course grades for each course no later than two weeks after the last class of the course.
+Students will be able to access their grades through MyWP immediately after submission by the instructor.
 Once recorded, a grade of "A through F" can be changed only in the case of clerical or computational error.